Halocarbon

 • encapsulated volatile organic compound

 Halocarbon PFPE VPF oils are manufactured using K-fluid PFPE technology.
-Due to their higher molecular weight, they have lower vapor pressures and can sustain deeper vacuum.
+Due to their higher molecular weight, they have lower vapor pressures and can sustain a deeper vacuum.
 They also have broader material compatibility.
 Both chemistries have their place in a variety of challenging vacuum pump applications beyond the capability of standard hydrocarbon-based oils.

 Want to learn more?